 The University of the Third Age, U3A, a learning co-operative for retired people, was founded in France and has a huge membership world-wide.
 U3A is derived from the idea that life has three main stages: childhood and school, family creation and work, then retirement.
 It is in retirement, the Third Age, that we can explore the concept of a university being a community of lively minds with limitless boundaries.
 If you want to find out more background detail go to the following site:

-Our branch is now in its 21st year.
-It has some 550 members and runs some 40 courses over two semesters a year.
+Our branch has some 550 members and runs some 40 courses over two semesters a year.
 Courses are weekly, fortnightly, or monthly depending on the topic.

 - Topics are decided by members and study groups are formed with a convenor.
 The courses are mostly led my members with a knowledge of the topic, but where necessary by outside experts.

 - Meetings are informal, often held in members’ homes, you don’t need a degree, there are no exams and costs are minimal

 You do not have to be an expert to lead a Course; just have an interest in, or perhaps even a passion for, a particular topic.
 Or it may be that you could lead a discussion group and gain input from all of the participants.